Tamshiyacu Tahuayo Regional Conservation Area: History

 Much research had been conducted in this area since the mid-1970s.
-Between 1980 and 1990 the importance of conserving the area was highlighted due its unique and vast biodiversity, especially the high diversity of primates as the threatened red bald uakari (Cacajao calvus ucayalii), endemic to Peru, as well as other species recently recorded as the Ranitomeya uakarii.
+Between 1980 and 1990 the importance of conserving the area was highlighted due its unique and vast biodiversity, especially the high diversity of primates as the threatened red bald uakari (Cacajao calvus ucayalii), endemic to Peru, as well as other species recently recorded, such as the red uakari poison frog (Ranitomeya uakarii).

 During the 1980s, the Peruvian government noted the unusual number of primates produced by this region and so in the early 1980s biologist Pekka Soini (who later became renowned for his conservation work with Amazon turtles in the Pacaya Samiria) and his assistant Rogelio Castro, conducted the first primate population survey under the auspices of IVITA (the Peruvian Instituto Veterinario de Investigaciones Tropicales y de Altura).

-In 1984 University of Illinois primatologist Paul Garber and his student Richard Bodmer came from the United States to further study the mammalian ecology.
+In 1984, University of Illinois primatologist Paul Garber and his student Richard Bodmer came from the United States to further study the mammalian ecology.
 Evidence of the regions ecological importance continued to grow.
 Additionally, local villages of the Tahuayo River and the Blanco River had long grown tired of the exploitation and degradation of natural resources in the area which had started in the 1970s.

-In the late 1980s conservationist Greg Neise and Richard Bodmer worked with the communities of the Tahuayo River to develop a plan to have the region recognized as a community reserve.
-A few years later the passage of Propuesta Tecnia by the province of Maynas become a reality.
+In the late 1980s, conservationist Greg Neise and Richard Bodmer worked with the communities of the Tahuayo River to develop a plan to have the region recognized as a community reserve.

+A few years later the passage of Propuesta Tecnica by the province of Maynas became a reality.

 On June 19, 1991 with the enactment of Executive Resolution #080-91-CR-GRA-P. The reserve was declared a community reserve and named Reserva Comunal Tamshiyacu-Tahuayo (RCTT) after two of its major boundary rivers.
 Initial conservation efforts in the RCTT were funded by the Rainforest Conservation Fund (RCF), based in Chicago and headed by Neise.

-Unfortunately, during the first ten years of its creation the legal protection of the RCTT failed as commercial loggers and fisheries exploited many resources.
+Unfortunately, during the first ten years of its creation, the legal protection of the RCTT failed as commercial loggers and fisheries exploited many resources.
 The situation was made worse due to the anti-conservationist sentiments heading the regional government of Loreto.
 The governor at the time, Robinson, was opposed to expanding or even honoring any existing conservation measures.
 The reserve was on the brink of collapse.